LCBH/UKano/MANUAL.md

 Some options are described in the next section.

 ### Idealisations Heuristics
-We now describe the heuristic UKano uses by default to guess idealisations automatically.
+We now describe the heuristic UKano uses by default to guess idealisations automatically (corresponding to the *quasi-syntaxic heuristic* from [HBD17](#references)).
 Given a syntactic output `u` in some role, we recursively build an idealisation by case analysis on `u`:
  1. a constant, we let `u` be its idealisation